10 Best Home Coffee Grinders In Australia (2024)

 How to Clean and Maintain Your Coffee Grinder

-Maintaining and cleaning your coffee grinder is essential for ensuring its longevity and for making great-tasting coffee.
+Maintaining and cleaning your coffee grinder ensures its longevity and makes great-tasting coffee.
 Here’s a list of tips to help you keep your grinder in top shape.

 1. Regular Cleaning Schedule: Clean your grinder regularly.
 For daily users, a thorough cleaning once a week is recommended.
 Less frequent users can clean it every few weeks.
 Don't forget to unplug your grinder before starting any cleaning process.